groland11/gmail-send-pgp/README.md

 # gmail-send-pgp
-Send PGP encrypted emails on the commandline with Gmail
+Send PGP encrypted emails on the Linux command line with Gmail

 ## Oauth and Google API
 This script uses **oauth** to authenticate against your Gmail account, and then uses the [Google API](https://developers.google.com/gmail/api/reference/rest "Gmail API Reference") to connect to your Gmail inbox.
 In order to use or modify this script, you should have a basic understanding of how oauth works.